soumyajeet-xo/soumyajeet-xo/README.md

 <h3>About Me</h3>
 <p>
     I am an ambitious and driven learner eager to apply my knowledge and skills to real-world challenges and projects.
-Currently, I am focusing on enhancing my expertise in Cloud Computing, Blockchain, and the MERN Stack.
+Currently, I am focusing on enhancing my expertise in Cloud, DevSecOps, Backend Dev and SDLC as a whole.
 </p>

 <h3>Skills and Tools</h3>